 For this historic year, SF Shakes will present Hamlet for the first time for Free Shakespeare in the Park.
 The play, about the questionable succession of King Claudius to the throne of Denmark over his nephew Prince Hamlet, speaks strongly about disenfranchisement, frustration, and the need for action during troubled times.
 Hamlet is torn between revenging his father’s murder and going along quietly with the new regime, including his mother Queen Gertrude.
 Finding an ally in the audience, he shares his inner turmoil in a series of soliloquies which have become familiar all over the world – from “Oh, what a rogue and peasant slave am I” to “To be or not to be” to “How all occasions do inform against me.”

-In addition to Free Shakespeare in the Park, SF Shakes will present a series of free, short, site-specific performances called “35 Famous Speeches in 35 Famous Places” celebrating the Festival’s history in San Francisco.
-From February to August 2017, culminating in the opening performances of Hamlet in San Francisco, SF Shakes artists will perform familiar and beloved speeches from Shakespeare’s plays in venues throughout the city.
-There will be a kick-off event on February 16 at 6 pm at the Presidio Officers’ Club, sharing the first five speeches and a look back at 35 years of performing Shakespeare free in the parks.
+With your help, in addition to Free Shakespeare in the Park, SF Shakes will present a series of free, short, site-specific performances called “35 Famous Speeches in 35 Famous Places” celebrating the Festival’s history in San Francisco.
+From February to August 2017, culminating in the opening performances of Hamlet in San Francisco, SF Shakes artists will perform familiar and beloved speeches from Shakespeare’s plays in venues throughout the city, "pop-up" style.